 |7.||Quality||Heavier & Thicker||Lighter & Thinner|

 Trade paperbacks are distributed to book trade like Ingram’s or Baker & Taylor.
 Mass paperbacks however are distributed through magazine distributors and treated like periodicals – there’s a new batch every month, the returns system is simpler and easier for the retailer, etc. News stands can carry mass-market paperbacks, or they can show up in spinner racks anywhere that carries magazines.

-A Trade Paperback is the softer version of the hardcover books and has paper thin covers, although it’s thicker than the pages.
+Trade Paperbacks are softer versions of the hardcover books consisting of paper thin covers.
 The covers are, sometimes, better in design compared to the hardcovers, but mostly not.

 Trade Paperbacks are produced in more quantities and hit the stores with more numbers compared to hardcovers.
 The quality of hardcovers is better than that of paperbacks, not just in the quality of the covers but also the paper quality.
 The quality of the paperbacks depends on the publishing house but is good nonetheless.
 They mostly come in the size of 6”x 9”, which mostly is as same as the size of the hardcovers, not always though.
 I have added the screenshot of the Amazon trade paperback bestsellers for your reference.

 Self-publishers writing non-fiction will prefer to publish trade paperback copies.
 Although the ideal size goes by 6’’ x 9’’, 8.5’’ x 11’’ is rare yet seldom used.
 The retail price of the cover is comparatively higher than the mass market paperbacks and it is less than the editions which come under hardcover.